 The D.O. stated that this has happened more than once.
 Pilot's preparing to land at 2:00 am don't perform as well as they might at 10:00 am, and this is made apparent by studying HEMS crashes and hospital security-camera feeds.

 All pilots know that they should go through a deliberate set of steps prior to landing.
-A before-landing-check should be performed and announced, a statement of the planned path in (and out) should be made with an announcement of any hazards observed.
+A before-landing-check should be verbalized, a statement of the planned path in (and out) should be made with an announcement of any hazards observed.
 If you only have one motor, the forced landing location(s) should be announced so that you and all others on board know where you are going when the engine quits.